 (3) Target promotions to maximize customers’ response rates without saturating their market share.

-Components and Process
+Components of Demand Management and Process

 The process of managing demand is a crucial aspect of supply chain management that ensures a balance between demand and supply.
 Modeling, forecasting, and demand planning are linked to supply planning.